premvishwakarma95/git-commands-and-github/README.md

 ---

-## IF vim editor open then how to handle it.
+## If vim editor open then how to handle it.
 - First click escap button (esc)
 - then enter :wq